mslinn/knobkraft_adaptation_juno-ds/README.md

 in a library, and to edit their parameters.
 Using your computer, you’ll be able to efficiently manage and edit large numbers of tones.

 The JUNO-DS Tone Manager manual is provided [here](roland_juno-ds_tone_manager.pdf) in PDF format.

+So far the program only generates errors for me, I cannot get it to do anything useful.